LukeSavefrogs/column_ansi/README.md

 -R COLUMNS, --table-right COLUMNS
         Right align text in the specified columns (comma-separated).

+-H COLUMNS, --table-hide COLUMNS
+        Don't print specified columns.
+The special placeholder '-' maybe be used to hide all unnamed columns (see --table-columns).
+        IMPORTANT: The striked part of the description is still not implemented.

 -C COLUMNS, --table-center COLUMNS
         Center align text in the specified columns (comma-separated).
         This option is not present in the original column command.